How to get your podcast into Google Podcasts and Google Home

 You'd normally change this by changing the website link you'd put into your podcast host's dashboard.

 So, one links to the other; and the other links back.

-One way to speed it up is to manually submit the page to Google.
-That may hurry it along a little.
+You could manually submit the page to Google.
 Using Google's Webmaster Tools is also recommended: this way, Google can inform you if there are any errors in your website.